tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 This document defines the following terms:

-Oblivious Resolution Server:
+Oblivious Server:
-: A server that acts as either a Proxy or Target.
+: A DoH server that acts as either an Oblivious Proxy or Oblivious Target.

 Oblivious Proxy:
-: An ODoH server that proxies encrypted DNS queries and responses between a client and an ODoH Target.
+: An Oblivious Server that proxies encrypted DNS queries and responses between a client and an Oblivious Target.

 Oblivious Target:
-: An ODoH server that receives and decrypts encrypted client DNS queries from a Proxy, and returns encrypted DNS responses via that same Proxy.
-In order to provide DNS responses, the target can be a DNS resolver, be co-located with a resolver, or forward to a resolver.
+: An Oblivious Server that receives and decrypts encrypted client DNS queries from an Oblivious Proxy, and returns encrypted DNS responses via that same Proxy.
+In order to provide DNS responses, the Target can be a DNS resolver, be co-located with a resolver, or forward to a resolver.

+Throughout the rest of this document, we use the terms Proxy and Target to refer to an Oblivious Proxy and Oblivious Target, respectively.

 # Deployment Requirements

 Oblivious DoH requires, at a minimum:

-- Two DoH servers, where one can act as an Oblivious Proxy, and the other can act as an Oblivious Target.
+- Two Oblivious Servers, where one can act as a Proxy, and the other can act as a Target.
-- Public keys for encrypting DNS queries that are passed from a client through a proxy to a target ({{publickey}}).
-These keys guarantee that only the intended Oblivious Target can decrypt client queries.
+- Public keys for encrypting DNS queries that are passed from a client through a Proxy to a Target ({{publickey}}).
+These keys guarantee that only the intended Target can decrypt client queries.
-- Client ability to generate random {{!RFC4086}} one-time-use symmetric keys to encrypt DNS responses.
-These symmetric keys ensure that only the client will be able to decrypt the response from the Oblivious Target.
-They are only used once to prevent the Oblivious Target from tracking clients based on keys.

 The mechanism for discovering and provisioning the DoH URI Templates and public keys is via parameters added to DNS resource records.
 The mechanism for discovering the public